How to Learn Spanish on Your Own - The Complete Method

 The vowels of Latin American Spanish should not represent too many difficulties for most of you.

-Like English, Latin American Spanish has some diphthongs.
+Like English, Latin American Spanish has some diphthongs (a combination of 2 vowels).
 Here are some examples:

 E and O

 One thing you should know is that the E in Latin American Spanish is a little different than you might expect.